syntheticbeek/bravo-baseball-model/README.md

 *The Innocent Edit Score* is determined based on how thoroughly producers constructed a cast member as a 'victim' to gain audiences' sympathy before the cast members negative reputation incident occurs- this is the primary structural determinant of departure outcomes on Bravo programming.

-**Score a New Cast Member**

-Want to apply the model to a different franchise or cast member?
-Clone the repo and edit the scoring inputs in BRAVO_CASTMATE_DEPARTURE.ipynb .
-Each variable is documented inline.

 **Methodology**